Skip to content

 How to train a Springer Spaniel

-Springer Spaniels are often used as working dogs because they’re obedient and easy to train.
-Training is a great way to give them the mental and physical stimulation that they need.
-When training, positively reward your dog with a toy or treat.
-They will learn quicker this way.
+Springer Spaniels are popular as they’re obedient and easy to train.
+Springer Spaniel training is a great way to give them the mental and physical stimulation that they need.
+When training, positively reward your dog with a toy or treat to help them learn faster.

 When do Springer Spaniels reach full size?

-Most Springer Spaniels will be fully grown by 18 months.
-How big they will get varies, but it’ll be between 46-56cm in height and 18-25kg.
-You will need to control their weight through diet and exercise.
-Springer Spaniels are greedy and can easily become overweight.
+Most Springer Spaniels will be fully grown by 18 months, but their size can vary.
+You can expect them to reach 46 to 56 cm in height and 18 to 25 kg in weight.
+You will need to control their weight through diet and exercise as Springer Spaniels are greedy and can easily become overweight.

 Browse our guides